isxuowo/mcwiki/Titanium-Tools.md

 #### Smash

-When mining stone, also mine any stone in a 3x3 area.
+When mining stone, also mines any stone in a 3x3 area.

 ![Smash Recipe](https://i.imgur.com/Gaq90wI.png?1)